 13.6.5.1.
 Education.
 Individuals with an LD receive an Individualized Education Plan (IEP) as well.
 Focus is placed on increasing instructional aids for the child.
-The child will often be pulled out for additional, one-on-one interventions in the academic areas of concern.
-Additionally, the child may receive additional supports such as extended time on tests and assignments, partial credit (when partial credit is not typically given in a particular class), and early access to study guides or access to study guides even if a study guide is not regularly given in a particular class.
+The child will often be pulled out for additional, one-on-one interventions in the academic area(s) of concern.
+Additionally, the child may receive additional supports such as extended time on tests and assignments, partial credit (when partial credit is not typically given in a particular class), and early access to study guides or access to study guides if a study guide is not regularly given in a particular class.
 A child may also be allowed to have tests read to them, especially on nonreading-related tests, such as history, when a reading impairment is noted.
 The reason for doing this is so that the child's performance in the nonreading-subject (e.g., science, history) is not negatively impacted by their reading deficit.
-The child may also be able to verbally respond to tests items and have a teacher write their answers.
-Moreover, the child may get opportunities to correct errors on test for additional credit, etc. These are just examples of accommodations and are not an exhaustive list.
-The specific accommodations and supports that are implemented should be specific to the child, their particular deficits, and their current needs.
+The child may also be able to verbally respond to test items and have a teacher write their answers.
+Moreover, the child may get opportunities to correct errors on tests for additional credit, etc. These are just examples of accommodations and are not an exhaustive list.
+The specific accommodations and supports that are implemented should be specific to the child, their deficits, and their current needs.

-Tutoring, may that be in school or privately, is often useful as well.
+Tutoring, whether occurring in school or privately, is often useful as well.
 This simply increases exposure to material and provides additional support and intervention.
 Empirically-based tutoring methods are sometimes used, particularly for children with dyslexia.

 13.6.5.2.
 Medication.
 Like ID, medicine is not utilized to 'treat' an LD.
-However, given that ADHD is highly comorbid with LDs, ADHD-related medications may be utilized and beneficial, when this comorbidity is present for a child.
-Moreover, as chronic underachievement in an academic area may lead to some anxiety and depressive states for some children, medicinal intervention (or psychotherapy) may also be utilized and beneficial.
+However, given that ADHD is highly comorbid with LDs, ADHD-related medications may be utilized and beneficial.
+As chronic underachievement in an academic area may lead to anxiety and depressive states for some children, prescription medication (or psychotherapy) may also be utilized and beneficial.

 And that's it.
 We have now covered the cognitive process of learning across 13 modules.
-Our final topic was how we learn concepts which involved a multi-faceted discussion of cognitive development across the life span and the elements of cognition, and a few complementary cognitive processes including problem solving and reasoning, as well as intelligence.
+Our final topic was how we learn concepts that involved a multi-faceted discussion of cognitive development across the life span and the elements of cognition, and a few complementary cognitive processes including problem-solving and reasoning, as well as intelligence.
 I thought it important to at least raise your awareness of issues that can make learning more difficult for some among us.
 As such, we discussed intellectual and learning disabilities to finish out the module.